ben-polanco/portfolio-site/user_stories.md

 **...access the portfolio site**
 - [x] Create next.js server to host the site
 - [x] Convert to REACT app to make data more dynamic
+- [x] Select a hosting provider
+- [ ] Configure DNS settings
-- [ ] Figure out hosting
+- [ ] Configure hosting environment

 **...know who this site belongs to**
 - [x] Title and description
 - [x] Block out the About & Hire Me sections
-- [x] Create content for about me section
+- [ ] Create content for about me section

-**...see a summary of the site owner's experiences**
+**...see a pretty summary of the site owner's experiences**
 - [x] Place experiences on map as "buildings"
-- [x] Place headlines for experiences/buildings on map and align them
 - [x] Make experiences dynamic so I can pass a new icon, name, and container data to each building
-- [x] Create hotel experience icon v1
 - [x] Create farm experience icon v1
 - [x] Create hospital experience icon v1
 - [x] Create foundation experience icon v1
 - [x] Create park experience icon v1
+- [ ] Create hotel experience icon v1
 - [ ] Create city experience icon v1
-- [ ] Create retail experience icon v1
+- [ ] Create power experience icon v1
-- [x] Create hotel experience icon v2
+- [ ] Clean up errant design artifacts in the svg files
+- [ ] Clean up the edges of the map so it ends in cliffs

+**...interact with site owner's experiences**
+- [ ] make buildings hoverable
+- [ ] Place headlines for experiences/buildings on map and align them
 - [ ] Improve building headline readability

 **....contact the site owner**